wysockif/bitpass/README.md

 Bitpass is an open source password manager opereting on a zero-knowledge security model.

-The project consists of a RESTful web service with Spring Boot & (responsive) single page application with React.
+The project consists of a RESTful web service with .NET and (responsive) single page application with React.

 ![Vault](img/Vault.png)

+The app allows users to:
+* register (with account activation via e-mail) and login,
+* save the encrypted passwords,
+* show/copy the decrypted passwords,
+* see the account activities,
+* see the active sessions and logout of all sessions,
+* change/reset the password,
+* generate a new password.

 ---